-CMS Releases 2025 Quality Payment Program Proposed Rule: What It Means for MIPS Reporting
+CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Share:

-On July 10, 2024, the Centers for Medicare & Medicaid Services (CMS) released the proposed rule for the 2025 Medicare Physician Fee Schedule (PFS).
-The proposed rule outlines CMS's plans for eligible clinicians and groups to participate in the Merit-based Incentive Payment System (MIPS), Alternative Payment Models (APM), and other aspects of the Quality Payment Program (QPP) for the 2025 performance year.
-This blog summarizes the proposed changes and examines how they could impact MIPS reporting in 2025 and beyond.
+On November 1, 2024, the Centers for Medicare & Medicaid Services (CMS) released the Final Rule for the 2025 Medicare Physician Fee Schedule (PFS).
+The rule outlines the CMS policies for eligible clinicians and groups to participate in the Merit-based Incentive Payment System (MIPS), Alternative Payment Models (APM), and other aspects of the Quality Payment Program (QPP) for the 2025 performance year.
+This blog summarizes the major changes and examines how they will impact MIPS reporting in 2025 and beyond.

-Key Takeaways from the 2025 PFS Proposed Rule
+Key Takeaways from the 2025 PFS Final Rule

 No Changes to the MIPS Performance Threshold and Data Completeness Criteria